chloe0x0/sub/README.md

 Following the blog post, $True \triangleq +0.0$ and $False \triangleq -0.0$

 A new type is defined to differentiate between our "Boolean" values and just a normal f32 or f64.
-Since we only really need +0.0 and -0.0, an f32 sufficied.
+Since we only really need +0.0 and -0.0, an f32 sufficed.

 Sub defines the Fbit, our floating point booleans, as a simple type alliase for an f32.